 Like all cities, Philadelphia has finite resources for K-12 education.
 PSP believes the route to effectively educating all of the city’s children lies in fomenting and sustaining an educational ecosystem that steers resources toward effective schools, regardless of sector or type of school, so they can grow; increases equity of access to all school choices for families; and utilizes multiple measures of school performance to hold schools accountable for outcomes, thus ensuring support and—if necessary—intervention for struggling schools.

-The Manager will report to the Executive Director and work closely with the entire PSP Team.
+The Development Director will report to the Senior Director of External Affairs and work closely with the entire PSP Team.

 PSP is an equal-opportunity employer with good benefits and an entrepreneurial, results-oriented work culture.